Symbiotic star candidates in Gaia Data Release 3: A catalog of known symbiotic stars

-Finally, we come to the low-resolution spectra in BP and RP bands provided in GDR3.
+Finally, we come to the low-resolution spectra in BP and RP bands provided in GDR3 \citep{deangeli2023, montegriffo2023}.
 We select for true values of \xpcontinuous\ to facilitate comparison spectra from source to source (data are represented with a common set of template functions and easily yield fluxes at a specified set of spectral wavelengths).
 We adopt 330 logarthmically-spaced sample points spanning both wavebands over a wavelength range of 361~nm to 1050~nm.
-We realize each spectrum on this wavelength grid, integrate with Simpson's rule to find the total flux, then normalize so that the total flux is unity in the units set by the Gaia BP\_RP spectrum module \texttt{gaiaxpy}.
+We realize each spectrum on this wavelength grid, integrate with Simpson's rule to find the total flux, then normalize so that the total flux is unity in the units set by the \gaia\ BP\_RP spectrum module \texttt{gaiaxpy}.
 We next subtract off a continuum, identified with a Savitsky-Golay smoothing filter (83-point window width and cubic fitting).
 To highlight distinctive spectral features as opposed to their strength, we then scale these high-pass filtered signals so that their \textit{pointwise} standard deviation is unity.

 Figure~\ref{fig:systs_meanspec} shows the spectra constructed in this way for all 171 objects in our catalog.
-It indicates that a solid group of sources have comparatively strong H$\alpha$ emission and modest TiO absorption bands.
-The presence of O~VI Raman lines near 700~nm, the result of irradiation of cool gas by UV light around symbiotic stars \citep[e.g.,][]{kenyon1986}, may also be perceptible in the spectra.
+It indicates that a solid group of sources have comparatively strong \Halpha\ emission and TiO absorption bands, with detectable He~II, \Hbeta, and \Hgamma\ emission lines.
+Additional emission features that emerge from individual sources include the H Paschen series, O~I, O~II, and [O~III].
+Broad emission at 683~nm and 709~nm, characteristic of symbiotic stars \citep{allen1984, kenyon1986} and later identified as Raman scattered O~VI $\lambda\lambda$1032, 1038 emission lines \citep{schmid1989, birriel2000, lee2016, heo2021}, may also be perceptible in some individual spectra.
 Others have weaker line emission and stronger molecular absorption.
 Despite these variations, the mean spectrum is a fair representation of individual spectra.

 Toward being able to use spectral data to identify symbiotic stars, we quantify the degree to which an individual spectrum matches the mean with a projection coefficient,